DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/servo.md

 Many times when working with libraries there are code examples that you can reference if you need help knowing what to include.

 **Creating a servo object**: the next key piece of code creates a servo object.
-This is what the Arduino uses to work with the servo component:
+This is what the Arduino uses to work with the servo component.
+This line of code creates a Servo object that is named _myservo_.
 ```arduino
 Servo myservo;  // create servo object to control a servo
 ```
-After you've done this step, you're then able to interact with the servo that you've attached to your board.
+After you've done this step, you're then able to interact with the servo motor that you've attached to your board.

 **Connecting the servo**: Just like when working with any of the other components, such as the LED, you need to tell the Arduino the pin number where the component is attached.
 For the servos, this is the pin that the orange (signal) wire connects with.
 Here's the code that goes into the **void setup()**: